dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 * Hashing means that on each 'level' the algorithm explores, we shrink the solutions space.
 * Optimization means using a SAT solver as an oracle to tell the algorithm if solutions still exist after shrinking.

 See figure below, which describes how the counter repeats this method until no solutions exists, which in turn allows us to approximate number of solutions.
-This technique is also used in probabilistic inference problems.
+This technique is also common in probabilistic inference problems.

 ![Shrink-solution-space]({{ "/assets/entropyShrink.png" | absolute_url }}){: .center-image }
-*<b>Figure 2:</b> Algorithm for approximating model count, on each step it randomly partition $\Sigma$ into $2^m$ cells, and then it picks one cell to invoke regular SAT solver which decides if to stop or continue (could also be wrong, hence we consider it as an oracle).
-Number of models is then approximated using $m$.* [citation-needed]
+*<b>Figure 2:</b> Approximate model count, on each step randomly partition $\Sigma$ into $2^m$ cells, then invoke SAT solver which decides if to stop or continue (an oracle - could also be wrong).
+Number of models is then approximated using $m$.
+In this case after 2 iterations solutions still exist, hence $2^2$ solutions (green cells).
+Taken from [Perturbations, Optimization, and Statistics 2016]*

 Computing entropy requires to compute $$ r(v) $$ for each literal, $$ r(v) $$ is the ratio of solutions that the literal $$ v $$ appears in, out of all formula's solutions.
 So technically if we have a decent amount of uniform solutions, we can approximate the variables entropy.
 STS works by sampling uniform (controlled by a parameter) solutions.
 I took advantage of this mechanism and on each run of the algorithm I recorded those uniform solutions, in order to cheaply approximate the entropy, with only one run of STS instead of $$ n $$ runs (input size of the formula).

 ## Patch explained

-STS is built on top of Minisat, the algorithm is implemented on `Main.cc`.
+STS is built on top of Minisat [4], the algorithm is implemented on `Main.cc`.
 In the following I describe my patch, you can open the code and follow:

 First I added the needed variables